jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

 {{< /me >}}

+## The State Limiter

 In `1 + 1 = 2`, the mind sweeps from the left to the right.
 But in `(1 + 1) :: 2`, the mind splits itself into the left and the right.
-It becomes an impartial spectator* of both sides.
+It becomes an impartial spectator* of both sides or states.

 > *This idea was developed by Adam Smith who criticized the sophistical math of the mercantile system.
 Such sophistry now manifests as the strict demand for GDP growth by Economics which is currently causing mass exctinction and conflicts.